YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (key *KeyT) SubPrevST(tptoken uint64, errstr *BufferT, retval *BufferT) error

-Matching `Go SubPrevE()`_, :code:`SubPrevST()` wraps :ref:`ydb-subscript-previous-s-st-fn` to facilitate reverse breadth-first traversal of a local or global variable sub-tree.
+Matching `Go SubPrevE()`_, :code:`SubPrevST()` wraps :ref:`ydb-subscript-previous-s-st-fn` to facilitate reverse traversal of a local or global variable sub-tree.
 A node or subtree does not have to exist at the specified key.

 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree: